area map calendar

 Experience the Arts

 Cleveland Museum of Art.
 Considered one of the top art museums in the nation, the always free Cleveland Museum of Art is home to a wide-ranging permanent collection, including works by Picasso, Monet, van Gogh and Warhol.
-Visitors begin their tour in the glass-enclosed atrium space and then head to the gallery of their choosing to see pieces ranging from jewel-encrusted Fabergé eggs to medieval statues.
+Visitors begin their tour in the glass-topped atrium and then head to the galleries of their choosing to see pieces ranging from jewel-encrusted Fabergé eggs to medieval statues.

 Museum of Contemporary Art (moCa). moCa showcases an ever-changing and free collection of exhibits, ranging from photos and sculpture to audio works and video productions.
 The four-story building is clad primarily in mirror-finish black stainless steel – reflecting its urban surroundings and changing in appearance with differences in light and weather.